-0 points The GDS does not discuss unintended impacts which may arise due to its implementation.
-2 points The GDS includes a brief and shallow discussion of some unintended impacts which may arise due to its implementation.
-The state of the s The GDS includes a full discussion of the unintended impacts which may arise due to the implementation of the GDS, and this is supported by specific details or scenarios.
+O points The GDS does not discuss unintended impacts which may arise due to its imple 2 points The GDS includes a brief and shallow discussion of some unintended impacts which may arise due to its implementation.
+4 points The GDS includes a full discussion of the unintended impacts which may arise due to the implementation of the GDS, and this is supported by specific details or scenarios.